tumut/cl-bible/README.md

-# cl-bible // Command-Line Bible
+# clb // Command-Line Bible

-A text-independent version of the CLI in [bontibon/kjv](https://github.com/bontibon/kjv).
+A text-independent (shell) version of the CLI in [bontibon/kjv](https://github.com/bontibon/kjv).
 Instead of forking, now all you need to do is provide a text file (in the appropriate TSV format) and run `make`.

 ## Usage